 Beyond the Technique

-In addition to helping beauty businesses gain new clients, Kati wanted to address the missing component – assisting salons to retain their clientele.
+In addition to helping beauty businesses gain new clients, Kati wanted to address the missing component – assisting salons in retaining their clientele.
 Believing that the key to success in the salon lies beyond the technique, Kati tapped the name and created a custom education program.
 Beyond the Technique is a salon business podcast that empowers salon owners and professionals to better themselves, their team, and their salon.
 Kati aims to collaborate and equip beauty professionals with topics beyond their time behind the chair.

 “Our goal is to change the way that salon owners are supported in their businesses,” says Kati.
 “I just wished that when I was growing my business, there was some real, transparent information and topics pertinent to business and marketing.
 So, we bring on guests – I would say the majority of them are industry professionals.
 The ones who are not are really big players in business in general.
 If they are not internationally best-selling authors, they are multi-millionaire business people.
 It has been pretty cool to learn and grow as a salon owner myself having these types of guests on.”

 The Beyond the Technique salon podcast topics typically fall into one of several categories, including financial, leadership, sales and marketing, client experience, operations, recruiting, inspiration and motivation, and training and education.
 Guests are a compilation of businesspeople in the industry from different walks with some experts outside of the industry as well.
-The mostly salon owner podcast also draws hairstylists to the platform, especially those who self-identify as owners or solopreneurs.
+The mostly salon-owner podcast also draws hairstylists to the platform, especially those who self-identify as owners or solopreneurs.
 To date, the Beyond the Technique series has around 260,000 downloads with an average of 382 downloads per day.
 Needless to say, it’s clearly quite popular and should be considered the best podcast for hairdressers and salon owners alike.

 For 2020, Kati hosts the Beyond the Technique beauty biz podcast on BeyondTheTechnique.com, iTunes, or GooglePlay twice a week.